 Required Language Skills

 • Housing: During service, Volunteers live in private one-room or two-room housing.
 House material often depends on the region, with walls made out of local wooden material in the Coast and concrete in the Highlands.
 Volunteers have individual outdoor bath houses and latrines, but often no running water or electricity.
-Some communities may have access to generators that can provide electricity/battery recharge, but that is not standard.
+Some families in the community may have access to generators that can provide electricity/battery recharge, but that is not standard.

 • Communication: Almost all communication is conducted by cell phone.
-Peace Corps will help you buy your phone during the first few days of Pre-Service Training if you did not bring an unlocked phone from the States.
+Peace Corps will help you buy your phone during Pre-Service Training if you did not bring an unlocked phone from the States.
 Call costs are based on the amount of minutes used and texts sent and are deducted immediately.
 Incoming calls and texts, even from the US, are free.

-• Transportation: Peace Corps provides a bike, helmet, and basic bicycle maintenance training to assist you in daily routines such as biking to nearby markets or visiting sites around your village.
+• Transportation: On a case by case basis, Peace Corps may provide a bike, helmet, and basic bicycle maintenance training to assist you in daily routines such as biking to nearby markets or visiting sites around your village if needed.
 You may also be required to walk or bike between 3 to 10 Kilometers to reach a main road or an outlying village where community partners live and work.

-Madagascar has no laws prohibiting same sex relationships or romantic involvement.
-Same sex marriage is not permitted.
-LGBTQ Volunteers in Madagascar are not victims of violence because of their sexual orientation or gender identity, but prejudice persists.
+Madagascar has no laws prohibiting same sex relationships or romantic involvement; however, same sex marriage is not permitted.
+LGBTQ Volunteers in Madagascar may experience prejudice because of their sexual orientation or gender identity, but cases of violence are extremely atypical.
 Volunteers suspected by communities as non-cisgender, non-heteronormative may experience isolation, mockery, or difficulty in managing personal and professional relationships with Malagasy.
-There is a strong network of LGBTQ Volunteer serving in Madagascar today, and many who have successfully served in the past.
+There is a strong network of LGBTQ Volunteers serving in Madagascar today, and many who have successfully served in the past.

-The cultural environment of Madagascar is an extremely social and welcoming one and Volunteers find it very easy to make friends.
-Although Madagascar has a rich story and fascinating culture, it is one of the poorest countries in the world, most volunteers experience emotional reactions to poverty and all that correlates to it.
+The cultural environment of Madagascar is an extremely social and welcoming one.
+Most Volunteers find it very easy to make friends.
+Although Madagascar has a rich history and fascinating culture, it is one of the poorest countries in the world; many Volunteers experience emotional reactions to poverty and all that correlates to it.
 Volunteers must be emotionally mature and prepared to manage stress from living in such different conditions.

 Malaria is highly endemic and PCVs must be prepared to take chemoprophylaxis without exception.